mozilla/gecko-dev/testing/perfdocs/generated/perf-sheriffing.rst

 1 Overview
 ----------

-Performance sheriffs are responsible to make sure that performance changes in Firefox are detected and dealt with.
-They look at data and performance metrics produced by the performance testing frameworks and find regression, determine the root cause and get bugs on file to track all issues.
+Performance sheriffs are responsible for making sure that performance changes in Firefox are detected and dealt with.
+They look at data and performance metrics produced by the performance testing frameworks and find regressions, determine the root cause, and file bugs to track all issues.
 The workflow we follow is shown below in our flowchart.

 1.1 Flowchart